Mindarie Regional Council recently employed Darren Stoney on a part-time basis to ‘tag and test’ electrical goods dropped off at the centre.

 If safe and working, the goods will then be sold through the tip shop on Marmion Avenue.

-‘We can’t guarantee the appliance and all its functions, after all it has been thrown out, but the ‘tag and test’ gives piece of mind to the purchaser that it is in good working order from an electrical safety perspective, from electrocution or fire.’
+‘We can’t guarantee the appliance and all its functions ” after all, it has been thrown out ” but the ‘tag and test’ gives peace of mind to the purchaser that it is in good working order from an electrical safety perspective, from electrocution or fire.’

-At Tamala Park, large electrical items have generally been recycled as scrap metal, but MRC found many of the smaller electrical appliances contain little metal and were largely uneconomic to recycle.
+At Tamala Park, large electrical items have generally been recycled as scrap metal, but the MRC found many of the smaller electrical appliances contained little metal and were largely uneconomic to recycle.

-As a result, they previously sent them to landfill, despite some items being in a workable condition and probably thrown out by owners who did not need them.
+As a result, they previously sent them to landfill, despite some items being in a workable condition, probably thrown out by owners who did not need them.

 ‘In accordance with MRC’s philosophy of trying to carry out its business according to the waste hierarchy, it enables these appliances to be safely re-used, which is of greater benefit than just sending them off to be recycled and far better than landfilling.’